 A dark room feels smaller, so ensure there is plenty of light in your bedroom.

-Avoid dark curtains made of thick material.
+Avoid heavy and dark curtains made of thick material.

 Keep your curtains open to let in daylight and have several sources of light in your room instead of just one overhead light.

 You can use sheer curtains to provide privacy but still let the light in your bedroom.